 Shares of our common stock that are or become available for sale could affect the price for shares of our common stock.
 Sales of a substantial number of shares of our common stock, or the perception that sales could occur, could adversely affect prevailing market prices for our common stock.
 In addition, holders of units of limited partnership interest in the Operating Partnership (referred to as "OP Units"), who redeem their OP Units and receive common stock upon redemption will be able to sell those shares freely, unless the person is our affiliate and resale of the affiliate's shares is not covered by an effective registration statement.
 There are currently approximately 22.1 million OP Units outstanding, all of which are currently redeemable.
-Further, a substantial number of shares of our common stock have been and will be issued or reserved for issuance from time to time under our employee benefit plans, including shares of our common stock reserved for options, and these shares of common stock would be available for sale in the public markets.
+Further, a substantial number of shares of our common stock have been and will be issued or reserved for issuance from time to time under our employee benefit plans, including shares of our common stock reserved for options, and these shares of common stock would be available for sale in the public markets from time to time pursuant to exemptions from registration or upon registration.
+Moreover, the issuance of additional shares of our common stock by us in the future would be available for sale in the public markets.
 We can make no prediction about the effect that future sales of our common stock would have on the market price of our common stock.